EpsilonSolutions/netscaler-command-reference/docs/system/system-group/system-group.md

 Integer specifying the priority of the command policy.
 A lower number specifies a higher priority.
 Policies are evaluated in the order of their priority numbers.
 Minimum value: 0

+<b>partitionName</b>
+Name of the Partition to bind to the system group.

 ##unbind system group